 If a child appears unwell during the day, for example has a raised temperature, sickness, diarrhoea* and/or pains, particularly in the head or stomach then the setting manager calls the parents and asks them to collect the child or send a known carer to collect on their behalf.

-If a child has a raised they are kept cool by removing top clothing and kept away from draughts.
+If a child has a raised temperature, they are kept cool by removing top clothing and kept away from draughts.

-A child’s temperature is taken and checked regularly, using Fever Scans or other means
+A child’s temperature is taken and checked regularly, using Fever Scans or other means.

-If does not go down, and is worryingly high, then Calpol may be given after gaining verbal consent from the parent where possible.
-This is to reduce the risk of febrile convulsions particularly for babies under 2 years old.
+If the temperature does not go down, and is worryingly high, then Calpol may be given after gaining verbal consent from the parent where possible.
+This is to reduce the risk of febrile convulsions, particularly for babies under 2 years old.
 Parents sign the medication record when they collect their child.**

 In an emergency an ambulance is called and the parents are informed.